2023 NetSuite Integration Guide

 How Long Does it Take to Integrate NetSuite?

-NetSuite can be integrated in as little as a few minutes, or as long as a few months.
+NetSuite can be integrated either in just a few minutes, or as long as a few months.

 The amount of time it takes to integrate NetSuite depends on the integration method you choose.